zyferdigital/spree_sale_products/README.md

 What is provided here is a very lightweight 'sale price' functionality, easily allowing you to set the sale price for items through the product / variant admin.

-This extension is compatible with spree_volume_pricing, the best price is chosen.
+This extension is compatible with spree_volume_pricing, the best price is chosen when both extensions are loaded.

 Installation
 ------------